xdolnak/xdolnak.github.io/_includes/Assignment2.md

 * I overlooked the fact we should only write from 10 to 15 pages.
 * I did not want to delete my extra work, so I send the whole document.
 * The document would not make sense if I deleted these extra pages.
-* I added two extra figures to my thesis in order to meet requirements
+* I added two extra figures to my thesis in order to meet requirements.
-* I changed the look of annotation, because I became frustrated with adjusting this page to my original
+* I changed the look of annotation, because I became frustrated with adjusting this page to my original.

 #### Our task was to write a document using Docbook